What Size Heating System Is Right for My Home?

 Ductwork and Airflow Put Limits on the Choice

 Heating capacity means little if ducts cannot move the air.
 Static pressure readings indicate whether the blower will struggle.
-Undersized ducts or ones that are bent starve the cabinet and put more stress on the system, preventing warm air from reaching rooms.
-Leaks in a crawlspace or attic can allow warm air to escape.
-Sizing must align with what the duct system can handle or include a plan to correct bottlenecks.
+Undersized ducts or sharp bends can starve the system and prevent warm air from reaching rooms.
+Leaks in a crawlspace or attic can allow warm air to escape before it reaches your living space.

 Heat Pump or Furnace: Matching Equipment to the Load

 Different equipment types handle the same load in different ways.
-A modern heat pump can track load across mild days and cool nights with variable output, resulting in long, quiet cycles and better humidity control in the seasons.
-On colder snaps, auxiliary heat must be managed with smart controls, so it helps only when needed.
-A gas furnace delivers heat in stages or at variable output.
+A modern heat pump can track load across mild days and cooler nights with variable output, resulting in longer, quieter cycles.
+On colder snaps, auxiliary heat must be managed with smart controls so it helps only when needed.
+A gas furnace delivers heat in stages or at variable output, depending on the model.

 Signs Your Current System Is the Wrong Size

-Your house will tell you when the heating system size is wrong.
-Short, loud bursts followed by long off periods point to too much capacity, especially when the thermostat shows wide temperature reading swings and the blower stops and starts frequently.
-Rooms with big windows are cooler than interior rooms when ducts cannot deliver enough warm air to offset the heat loss through the glass.
+Your home usually tells you when heating system size is wrong.
+Short, loud bursts followed by long off periods often point to too much capacity, especially when you also notice wide temperature swings and frequent blower cycling.
+Rooms with big windows may stay cooler than interior rooms when ducts cannot deliver enough warm air to offset heat loss through glass.

 Why the Install Day Matters as Much as the Math

-Even a perfect load calculation cannot save a poor equipment setup.
-The cabinet must sit level, so condensate drains from the system and the blower can run efficiently.
-Return and supply transitions should fit without big step-downs that whistle or rob airflow.
-Seams should be sealed with mastic to keep warm air in the ducts.
-Gas pressure, air temperature rise, and static pressure need to be measured and be in the correct range.
+Even a perfect load calculation cannot save poor setup.
+The cabinet must sit level so condensate drains correctly and the blower runs efficiently.
+Return and supply transitions should fit without step-downs that whistle or restrict airflow.
+Duct seams should be sealed with mastic to keep warm air inside the duct system.
+Gas pressure, temperature rise, and static pressure should be measured and confirmed within the manufacturer’s range.

-Heat pump charge must be verified by the method the manufacturer specifies.
-This is where a team trained in professional heating installation will ensure your heat pump works efficiently.
-When the charge readings are in the correct range, the equipment can deliver the comfort you need.
+Heat pump charge must be verified using the method the manufacturer specifies.
+This is where a team trained in professional heating installation can make sure your system performs the way it should, instead of struggling from day one.

 When Repair, Replacement, or Zoning Makes Sense

-Repairing an old, mis-sized unit stops making sense when you are spending money that doesn’t increase the performance of your heating system.
-If the system is near the end of its expected life and repairs keep stacking up, you should get a replacement sized correctly for your home.
-Your heating system may still be good but one area of the home doesn’t receive the warmth as other areas.
-If so, a small zoning project or a duct correction may solve the problem without a full replacement.
+Repairing an old, mis-sized unit stops making sense when you are spending money that does not improve comfort or reliability.
+If the system is near the end of its expected life and repairs keep stacking up, replacement sized correctly is usually the better long-term move.
+If your equipment still has life left but one area never warms up, a duct correction or small zoning adjustment may fix comfort without full replacement.

 Special Cases: Additions, ADUs, and Small Businesses